BaseMax/GitHubAction-SFTP-Deploy-Password/README.md

-# GitHub Actions: Deploy SFTP with Password
+# GitHub Actions: Deploy to SFTP with Password

 Automatically deploy and upload new pushed files to a server by **SFTP** protocol directly with password without SSH keys.